jdaw1/placemat/Documentation/PackingStyles.md

 * `/ShoveLeft` and `/ShoveRight`: if there is spare space between the circles, probably because the radius has been shrunk to that on another sheet, the circles are shoved leftwards (or rightwards) against that margin.
 But not heeded in every base style.

-* `/PackingDirectionTopToBottom bool` and `/PackingDirectionLeftToRight bool` and `/PackingNestingColumnMajor bool`: by default most layouts start at the top&#8209;left, work across to the top&#8209;right, then start the second row slightly further down on the left.
+* `/PackingDirectionTopToBottom bool` and <code>/PackingDirectionLeftToRight&nbsp;bool</code> and <code>/PackingNestingColumnMajor&nbsp;bool</code>: by default most layouts start at the top&#8209;left, work across to the top&#8209;right, then start the second row slightly further down on the left.
 This can be changed: glasses can run right&#8209;to&#8209;left, bottom&#8209;to&#8209;top, and the nesting order of columns and rows can be exchanged.
 For large pre&#8209;poured tastings on `/A3` or `/Tabloid`, generally one pre&#8209;pours the youngest first.
 If these are in the front row, it is more fiddly to lower subsequent older vintages into place.